 Task forces—usually time limited with a focused scope and charge—are formed at the direction of the Board Chair, who works with ASTC staff to identify diverse task-force membership representative of the breadth of ASTC members and with experience relevant to the topic of the task force’s charge.

 In the context of ASTC’s vision, purpose, and strategic direction, below are short purpose statements for each of the four ad-hoc committees of the Board.

 Current Ad-Hoc Committees

-Aligned with the first pillar of ASTC’s strategy to champion public engagement with science, the Advocacy and Stakeholder Engagement Committee (ASEC) is an ad-hoc committee of the ASTC Board of Directors that provides input to ASTC’s advocacy and stakeholder-engagement efforts, focusing on elevating the work of science and technology centers and museums and forging new collaborations across the broader science-engagement ecosystem.
-ASEC works with ASTC staff to advocate for policies, resources, partnerships, and other actions that advance the societal impact of science centers.
-ASEC collaborates with ASTC staff and members on engaging with stakeholders to increase support for science centers within government agencies at Federal, state, and local levels, as well as with other aligned partners and funders.
+Aligned with the first pillar of ASTC’s strategy to champion public engagement with science, the Advocacy, Casemaking, and Engagement (ACE) Committee is an ad-hoc committee of the ASTC Board of Directors that provides input to ASTC’s advocacy and casemaking efforts, focusing on elevating the work of science and technology centers and museums and forging new collaborations across the broader science-engagement ecosystem.
+ACE works with ASTC staff to advocate for policies, resources, partnerships, and other actions that advance the societal impact of science centers.
+ACE collaborates with ASTC staff and members on engaging with the broader community to increase support for science centers within government agencies at Federal, state, and local levels, as well as with other aligned partners and funders.
 Read more about the committee.

 Global Trends Committee